How do we start training and developing our managers in writing SMART objectives?

-Please also see How to Write SMART objectives.
-So how do we go about training managers in smart objectives?
+Please also see Writing SMART objectives.
+So how do we go about training managers in developing and writing SMART objectives?

 This is always an interesting topic. the following was recently posted on a community forum:

 “We are currently reviewing our appraisal process.
 We have realised our line managers need training on how to set clear SMART objectives.
 Has anyone got any information that they have used to train managers on this area?

 I am looking for something to use that is clear and easy to understand.
 For the managers to be able to go away and set SMART objectives during employee appraisals.